These sourdough tortillas are very simple to make and the perfect way to use your sourdough starter or discard.

 - ⅓ cup + 1 Tbsp shortening (or vegetable oil)

 - 1 ½ tsp salt

 - Put all ingredients in a bowl adding gradually the water and mixing slowly with your hands.

-- Transfer the dough onto a surface and knead for 2-3 min. until you achieve a smooth and elastic dough.
+- Transfer the dough onto a surface and knead for about 5 minutes until you achieve a smooth and elastic dough.